Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 Share

-After months of exam preparation, your child has passed the 11+ entrance exams.
+After months of exam preparation, your child has passed the 11+.
 Brilliant.
 But then comes the interview, and suddenly the goalposts shift.
 Now they need to actually talk to strangers about themselves, and do it well.

-I've coached hundreds of pupils through 11+ interviews at SHLC, and I can tell you this: the interview isn't testing whether your child can pass exams.
+I've coached hundreds of pupils through 11+ interviews at SHLC.
+The interview isn't testing whether your child can pass exams.
 The school already knows they can.
 They're testing something completely different.

 What Schools Actually Look for in Interviews